JaeWong91/MyMovie/README.md

 - The Administrator is able to remove the Movie from the database or edit the Movie information.

-- If the user wishes to delete a review, a warning popup will appear for confirmation.
+- If the user wishes to delete a review, a warning modal will appear for confirmation.

-- If the Administrator wishes to delete the Movie from the database, a warning popup will appear for confirmation.
+- If the Administrator wishes to delete the Movie from the database, a warning modal will appear for confirmation.

+## Log In page
+- For registered users, they will need to input their username and password to log in to the website.

+- If either the username or password is incorrect, a flash message will advise that they have entered an "Incorrect Username and/or Password".

+## Register page
+- There are two input fields here, "username" and "password".
+A visitor is able to register an account and proceed to write a review for a movie.

+## Profile page
+- The profile page will house all of the user's written reviews.
+There are three links for each review - "Go To Movie", "Edit Review" and "Delete Review".
+    - "Go To Movie" - This button will redirect the user to the specific movie page for the written review.
+    - "Edit Review" - This link will direct the user to the "Edit Review" page where they can make any changes to their movie rating and review description"
+    - "Delete Review" - Once clicked, a modal will appear to advise if the user wishes to permantly remove the review from the database.

+## Add Movie page
+- Administrator access only.
+Here the admin has the ability to add a new movie to the database.
+All fields are of the text input type.

+- If a user other than the admin attempts to view this page, a failsafe has been implemented that will advise that the user does not have permission to access the page.

+## Edit Movie
+- Administrator access only.
+The admin is able to change information related to the movie.

+- A security feature is implemented so that all other users are not able to access this page.

+## Edit Review
+- This can be accessed from a user's profile page and the individual movie page.
+The user will be able to edit their movie rating and description.

+- The admin is able to edit all reviews created by all users.
+This is to ensure the content remains appropriate and no offensive language is used.

+## Administrator access
+- The admin can edit or delete all movie reviews.

+- The admin has the ability to edit or remove a Movie from the database.

 ## Future Features
 - User password reset function where a user may have forgotten their password.